Lancer: Lancer equipment

-20th century lancers
+20th-century lancers

-In 1914, lances were still being carried by regiments in the British, Indian, French, Prussian, Italian, Chilean, Portuguese, Japanese, Spanish, Ottoman, Belgian, Argentinean, and Russian armies, amongst others.
-Almost all German cavalry branches (cuirassiers, hussars, dragoons, and uhlans) retained a steel lance (stahlrohrlanze) as their primary weapon.
+In 1914, lances were still being carried by regiments in the British, Indian, French, Prussian, Italian, Chilean, Portuguese, Japanese, Spanish, Ottoman, Belgian, Argentine, Russian, and Siamese armies, among others.
+Almost all German cavalry branches (cuirassiers, hussars, dragoons, and uhlans) retained steel tube lances (stahlrohrlanze) 3.2 m in length, as their primary weapon.
 As late as 1914, half of the troopers in each Russian regular cavalry regiment (hussars, uhlans, and dragoons) carried lances on active service, as did all cossacks.

-The British cavalry lost the lance for all but ceremonial use in 1903, following the Second Boer War; but a backlash led to its reintroduction as an active service weapon from 1909 to 1928.
+The British cavalry lost the lance for all but ceremonial use in 1903, following the Second Boer War.
+However, a conservative revaluation led to its reintroduction as an active service weapon from 1909 to 1928.

 The French army did not have lancer regiments as such, but steel lances 2.97 m in length were carried by the twenty-six dragoon regiments and some light cavalry units in 1914.
-The French had earlier tested the Indian bamboo lances used by the British cavalry, but had rated them as being too fragile for the shock of encounter.
-The six Italian lancieri regiments still in existence until 1920 and carried the 1870 model of ashwood lance, noted for its balance and manageability.
+The French had earlier tested the Indian bamboo lances used by the British cavalry, but rated them as being too fragile for the shock of encounter.
+The six Italian lancieri regiments still in existence until 1920 carried the 1870 model of ashwood lance, noted for its balance and manageability.

-Prior to the outbreak of World War I, there had been controversy as to whether lances or sabres were the more effective armes blanches (i.e., edged weapons) for cavalry, but neither proved a match for modern firearms.
-Some armies continued to use lances throughout this war, but they seldom saw use on the Western Front after initial clashes in France and Belgium in 1914.
+Prior to the outbreak of World War I, there had been controversy as to whether lances or sabres were the more effective armes blanche (i.e. mêlée weapons) for cavalry, but neither proved a match for modern firearms and/or artillery.
+Some armies continued to use lances throughout the war, but they rarely saw use on the Western Front after initial clashes in France and Belgium in 1914.
 On the Eastern Front, mounted cavalry still had a role and lances saw limited use by the Russian, German, and Austrian armies.

 During the 1920s and 1930s, the use of lances ceased for active service in most armies.
 The German cavalry retained the lance as a service weapon until 1927, as did the British cavalry until 1928.
 Some other armies retained lance-armed cavalry units for ceremonial purposes only.
 The Polish cavalry did not discard the lance as a weapon until 1934 or 1937 and continued to use it for training and ceremonial purposes until the outbreak of World War II.